 Photo credit: © 2015, Alessandra Gordon

 Martin McClellan is a designer and novelist living in Seattle.
-He’s the co-founder of The Seattle Review of Books, and Senior UX Designer for Breaking News.
+He’s the co-founder of The Seattle Review of Books, and Senior UX Designer for Textio.
 The best place to find him is on Twitter, but he's also on Facebook.
 You can also follow California Four O'Clock on Twitter and Facebook.